-This isn't just tit-for-tat diplomatic theater.
 The AES states have systematically expelled French and American troops, replaced them with Russian Africa Corps forces, quit the regional ECOWAS bloc, and now control a territory larger than Alaska with 72 million people.
-As al-Qaeda affiliate JNIM imposes a fuel blockade that could collapse Mali's government, the Sahel has become ground zero for a new Cold War competition—with the West losing badly and Mali potentially becoming the first nation-state ruled by an al-Qaeda affiliate.
+Al-Qaeda affiliate JNIM is imposing a fuel blockade that could collapse Mali's government.
+The Sahel has become ground zero for a new Cold War competition — the West is losing, and Mali could become the first nation-state ruled by an al-Qaeda affiliate.

 Burkina Faso's security forces thwart assassination plot targeting President Ibrahim Traoré and plan to disable drone base ahead of planned military invasion, according to Security Minister Mahamadou Sana.